holls91/AIFG/README.md

 #DEPENDENCIES
 The project uses the Project Lombok Library.
 You can find it here: https://projectlombok.org/

 This project uses Java 8.
+You can find it here: https://www.java.com